 Yes, there are!
 In fact, there are a fair few lens filters made just for phones.

-That’s necessary because traditional camera lens filters are usually made to fit a certain lens dimension (often 62mm).
+That’s necessary because traditional camera lens filters are usually made to fit a particular lens dimension (often 62mm).
 These aren’t going to fit on your phone camera’s clip-on lens.
 Most phone lenses, and thus the filters, are 37mm.

 Fortunately, since phone lenses are often clip-on, it means that most of them are compatible with just about any phone.
 Yup, you can use the same lens for iPhone and Android, as well as the same lens filters.